dr-guangtou/daily_astroph/2019/astroph-1911.md

 * [The effects of cosmic rays on the formation of Milky Way-like galaxies in a cosmological context](https://arxiv.org/abs/1911.00019)

 * [Swirls of FIRE: Spatially Resolved Gas Velocity Dispersions and Star Formation Rates in FIRE-2 Disk Environments](https://arxiv.org/abs/1911.00020)
+  * **Relevant**
+  * 看银河系质量星系里局部气体速度弥散度和SFR的关系：we find a relatively flat relationship, with σ ≈ 15 − 30 km/s in neutral gas across 3 dex in SFRs.
+  * We show that higher dense gas fractions (ra- tios of dense gas to neutral gas) and SFRs are correlated at constant σ
+  * We see evidence of “on-off” cycles of star formation in the simulations, corresponding to feedback injection timescales of 10-100 Myr, where SFRs oscillate about equilibrium SFR predictions.
+  * 盘上的气体速度弥散度主要是有stellar feedback cycle调控的

 * [Simulating MOS science on the ELT: Lyα forest tomography](https://arxiv.org/abs/1911.00021)
+  * The quality of the reconstruction of the original density field is studied for different spectral resolutions (R “ 1000 and R “ 2000, corresponding to the transverse typical scales of 2.5 and 4 Mpc)
+  * We demonstrate that the minimum S {N (per resolution element) of the faintest galaxies that such survey has to reach is S/N ~ 4.

 * [The Properties of Radio and Mid-infrared Detected Galaxies and the Effect of Environment on the Co-evolution of AGN and Star Formation at z∼1](https://arxiv.org/abs/1911.00024)

 * [The ALMA Spectroscopic Survey in the HUDF: Constraining cumulative CO emission at 1≲z≲4 with power spectrum analysis of ASPECS LP data from 84 to 115 GHz](https://arxiv.org/abs/1911.00028)

 * [SDSS-IV MaNGA: Bar pattern speed estimates with the Tremaine-Weinberg method and their error sources](https://arxiv.org/abs/1911.00090)
+  * We studied the errors related with (i) galaxy centre determination, (ii) disc position angle (PA) emphasising the difficulties triggered by outer non-axisymmetric structures besides the bar, (iii) the slits length and (iv) the spatial resolution.
+  * PA error最重要：Reducing the spatial resolution increases the sensitivity to the PA error.

 * [Photometric Redshift Estimation with Galaxy Morphology using Self-Organizing Maps](https://arxiv.org/abs/1911.00210)
+  * We use Self Organizing Maps (SOMs) to map the multi dimensional photometric and galaxy size observations while taking advantage of exist- ing spectroscopic redshifts at 0 < z < 2 for independent training and testing sets.

 * [Using machine learning to study the kinematics of cold gas in galaxies](https://arxiv.org/abs/1911.00291)

 * [Deep Learning for space-variant deconvolution in galaxy surveys](https://arxiv.org/abs/1911.00443)
+  * We employ a U-NET Deep Neural Network (DNN) architecture to learn in a supervised setting parameters adapted for galaxy image processing and study two strategies for deconvolution
+  * The first approach is a post-processing of a mere Tikhonov deconvolution with closed form solution and the second one is an iterative deconvolution framework based on the Alternating Direction Method of Multipliers (ADMM).
+  * The approach based on Tikhonov deconvolution leads to the most accurate results except for ellipticity errors at high signal to noise ratio where the ADMM approach performs slightly better, is also more computation-time efficient to process a large number of galaxies

 ----

 ### Nov 4

 * [The halo mass function of late-type galaxies from HI kinematics](https://arxiv.org/abs/1911.00517)
+  * **Important**
+  * 对SPARCS样本，将单镜HI线宽和旋转曲线得到的M200联系起来；再用到HIPASS样本上去
+  * 得到的HMF和LCDM在10^10.5-10^12.0 Msun之间的预测符合

 * [Radio-relic and the diffuse emission trail discovered in a low mass galaxy cluster Abell 1697](https://arxiv.org/abs/1911.00531)